 The Blackberry 5G is as highly-anticipated as it is mysteriously delayed - the revival of the nostaliga-ridden mobile brand, brought back by security company OnwardMobility, stirs great excitement among phone fans, but it's late.

-OnwardMobility's website says "[the company has agreed] to deliver a new 5G BlackBerry Android smartphone with physical keyboard, in the first half of 2021 in North America and Europe."
+OnwardMobility's website said "[the company has agreed] to deliver a new 5G BlackBerry Android smartphone with physical keyboard, in the first half of 2021 in North America and Europe."

-The Blackberry 5G may soon fill the void felt by Android power users who love the idea of physical keyboards for faster typing.
+When it finally arrives, the Blackberry 5G should fill the void felt by Android power users who love the idea of physical keyboards for faster typing.
 It's been far too long since these people have had their fingertips tapping away at the keys of something like the niche and rather average BlackBerry Key2 – launched in 2018 – or even more obscure and middling F(x)tec Pro 1 – launched a year later.
 You'd be hard-pressed to find a keyboard phone that isn't obsolete today.

 This isn't the first Blackberry revival after the original developer sold their mobile patents away and mostly left smartphones behind in favor of smart car software and security tech.
 We first saw an attempt made by TCL, which took over the brand's manufacturing in 2016 but dropped the partnership in 2020.